-Oeuf parfait en coquille | Cocotine
+Oeuf parfait in shell | Cocotine

 It is an egg cooked at a low temperature to keep a creamy yolk.

-- Consistent quality during large services.
+- It provides consistent quality, even during large meal services.

 Oeufs de France